extreme-top/extreme-top/README.md

 A complete solution for businesses to manage their employees.
 The application contains a rota-scheduler, whichi I have implemented by designing my own algorithm, as well as a comprehensive view for managers and employees, allowing them to interact each other and make personal changes.
 </ul>

-<h3> E-Commerce </h3>
-<ul> A website designed to allow its users to create and publish ads where they can sell items and buy them equally. </ul>

 <h2> Technologies & Languages I Use </h2>